 [vi] Directive 2014/65/EU on markets in financial instruments.

 [vii] Circular CSSF 19/716 the provision in Luxembourg of investment services or performance of investment activities and ancillary services, as amended, Part III.

 [viii] The list of countries deemed equivalent by the CSSF may be found in the CSSF Regulation N°20-02 of 29 June 2020.

 [xi] Ident 7.

-Aurélia is Senior Counsel in the Banking & Finance team of CMS Luxembourg.
+Aurélia is Partner in the Banking & Finance team of CMS Luxembourg.
 She is a regular author for various law journals and publications.

 Mélanie is an Associate who specialises in Banking & Finance and Insurance & Reinsurance Law.